 Before optimizing your site’s on-page elements, you need to be clear with the content that works best for your audience’s search queries.

 Your competitors should be ranking high on search engine result pages if they are top players in your industry.
-If your site is performing better than your competitors in terms of Domain authority, quality site architecture, perfectly optimized on-page signals, yet not ranking high on search engines, then it should be due to content type.
+If your site is performing better than your competitors in terms of Domain authority, quality site architecture, and perfectly optimized on-page signals, yet not ranking high on search engines, then it should be due to content type.